Nike PESTEL/PESTLE Analysis & Recommendations

 3. More demanding employment laws (opportunity and threat)

-In relation, the sporting goods company’s costs may increase as a result of expanding consumer protections.
+The sporting goods company’s costs may increase as a result of expanding consumer protections.
 This legal factor is a threat in terms of Nike’s costs.
 However, the same factor presents a positive environment in this dimension of the PESTLE analysis of the shoes and equipment company.
 For example, Nike can easily adapt to new consumer protections, in order to satisfy regulations, reinforce relations with customers, and strengthen its brand image.
 Thus, this PESTEL analysis dimension indicates legal opportunities that the sporting goods company can readily address.

-More demanding employment laws are a threat and an opportunity in this PESTLE analysis of Nike Inc. This legal external factor threatens the business in terms of additional requirements for producing, distributing, or selling goods, such as shoes and clothes.
+More demanding employment laws are a threat and an opportunity in this PESTLE analysis of Nike Inc. This legal factor threatens the business in terms of additional requirements for producing, distributing, or selling goods, such as shoes and clothes.
 However, the same legal trend gives Nike the opportunity to improve its business processes, policies, and standards to satisfy new employment laws and regulations.
 Such an opportunity in this PESTEL analysis provides the sporting goods corporation with avenues for improving its legal department and addressing employment concerns.

 The threats and opportunities in this dimension of the PESTEL analysis create a challenging legal environment for Nike.
 Nonetheless, the athletic and leisure goods business can implement new strategies to benefit from legal or regulatory opportunities.
 New strategies must account for the company’s subsidiary, Converse, which also experiences the legal factors noted in this PESTLE analysis.

-Key Points and Recommendations – PESTLE/PESTEL Analysis of Nike Inc.
+Recommendations – PESTLE/PESTEL Analysis of Nike Inc.

 The trends in Nike’s remote or macro-environment present threats to the business.
 For example, this PESTEL analysis highlights threats to the footwear and apparel business, in relation to trade barriers, labor and transportation costs, and the Chinese economic slowdown.
 However, there are also major opportunities for improving Nike’s performance.
 This PESTLE analysis links such opportunities in the sporting goods industry environment to reshoring, demographic changes, lifestyle changes, e-commerce in developing countries, and business sustainability.
+Based on the external factors in this PESTEL analysis, the following are appropriate recommendations for Nike:

 References